xtrasimplicity/rails_readonly_injector/README.md

 ## Usage

 In order to switch a complete site into read-only mode, you will first need to set the action to occur when an attempt to commit changes to the database is made, from within a controller.
+This action will be executed from within the context of the referring controller.

 Usually, this won't need to change once the application has booted, so I recommend defining it within an initializer, as follows:

 ```
 # config/initializers/rails_readonly_injector.rb
 RailsReadonlyInjector.config do |config|
   config.controller_rescue_action = lambda do |context|
     # Define actions to be performed if changes to a read-only model are attempted to be committed to the database.
-    # This lambda expression is evaluated from within the instance of the referring controller.
+    # This lambda expression is evaluated from within the context of the referring controller.

     # You may want to set a redirect, or flash an error message, or something, here.
     # e.g.